 So, we can summarize that a load is an educated and calculated guess of the energy that will be needed.

-- Reducing Heat Loss – replacing windows, sealing openings, and improving insulation will all reduce your heat loss.
+Replacing windows, sealing openings, and improving your insulation will all reduce your heat loss.

-- More Heat Gain – if your HVAC was installed more than 10 year ago, your equipment probably wasn’t sized for tablets
+If your HVAC was installed more than 10 years ago, your equipment probably wasn’t sized for tablets.

-- Deterioration – over time, your home will have more cracks and spaces – that means an increased heat loss.
+Over time, your home will have more cracks and spaces, which means an increase in heat loss.

-- Additions – renovating an attic or garage into a finished space adds more square footage.
-That’s more air that needs to be heated or cooled.
-New windows will also increase your heat loss, because windows transfer energy more easily than walls.
+Renovating an attic or garage into a finished space adds more square footage, which means more air that needs to be heated or cooled.

-- Behavior – forgetting to turn off heat-generating items like televisions, lights, and curling irons increases the energy required to cool a space
+Forgetting to turn off heat-generating items like televisions, lights, and curling irons increases the energy required to cool a space.

 So, the measurement that is used in HVAC is BTU per hour.
 One ton of cooling is equal to 12,000 BTU/h.

 In the HVAC industry, professionals and manufacturers alike use tons (or “tonnage”) interchangeably with BTU/h.
-You might have one person quote a unit for a 60,000 BTU/h unit, and another person quote you for a 5-Ton unit.
+You might have one person quote you for a 60,000 BTU/h unit, and another person quote you for a 5-ton unit.
 They are the same thing!
 But with less digits, tons are usually easier to talk about and communicate with.